WallStreetAnalytics/wallstreetanalytics/SECURITY.md

 ## Security Update policy

-Updates to the security policy will be
+As the security policy get updated, the community will be notified.
+The exact channels to be used is still yet to be decided.
+As of now, SECURITY.md will be the main channel for security updates.

 ## Known security gaps & future enhancements